amplience/dc-extension-automatic-alt-text/README.md

 - Label: automatic-alt-text
 - Name: Automatic Alt Text _(needs to be unique with the hub)_
 - URL: [https://automatic-alt-text.extensions.content.amplience.net](https://automatic-alt-text.extensions.content.amplience.net)
-- Description: Extension to automatically pull in available Alt text for an image from the Amplience Content Hub for Compliance _(can be left blank, if you wish)_
+- Description: Extension to automatically pull in available alt text for an image from the Amplience Content Hub for Compliance _(can be left blank, if you wish)_
 - Initial height: 200

 ### Permissions